CardForest/seeds-build/README.md

 ### Contributing

-After testing that everything is OK locally you can contribute you changes.
-If it's just a small change in a single file than you can edit the file using github GUI.
-If it's a bigger change you should [fork](https://help.github.com/articles/fork-a-repo) this repository, make the changes on your repository and send a [pull request](https://help.github.com/articles/using-pull-requests).
+You can contribute you changes after testing that everything is _OK_ locally.
+If it's just a small change in a single file then you can edit the file using github GUI.
+If it's a big change then you should [fork](https://help.github.com/articles/fork-a-repo) this repository, modify your copy of the repository and send a [pull request](https://help.github.com/articles/using-pull-requests).
-> (...and if all that fails you can just ask for help or send the files by e-mail)
+(...and if that fails, you can just ask for help or send the files by e-mail)